-4 Children considered by the admission authority to have exceptional social or medical needs which makes the preferred school the most suitable school for the child.
-The admission authority may consult with other medical or educational professionals for a further opinion as to whether the child should be allocated a place at the preferred school due to a particular medical condition or social need;
+4 Children considered by the admission authority to have exceptional social or medical needs which makes Huntington Primary Academy the most suitable school for the child.
+The admission authority may consult with other medical or educational professionals for a further opinion as to whether the child should be allocated a place at Huntington Primary Academy due to a particular medical condition or social need;

 It is the responsibility of parent/carers to provide the additional information where they believe this criterion applies.
-To be given priority on this basis, the admission authority would have to be satisfied that the child's needs were such that the preferred school would be the most suitable school for the child.
+To be given priority on this basis, the admission authority would have to be satisfied that the child's needs were such that Huntington Primary Academy would be the most suitable school for the child.

 The Trust may defer these considerations and decisions to others to consider any documentation provided by parent/carers and assess whether these needs are 'exceptional' in nature.
-Those applications with supporting information that the Trust determines are 'exceptional' would have to be where only the preferred school could meet the child's need.
+Those applications with supporting information that the Trust determines are 'exceptional' would have to be where only Huntington Primary Academy could meet the child's need.

-Children with a sibling at the preferred school at the time of admission.
-Siblings are defined as brothers or sisters living in the same house, as their primary place of residence (including half-, step and foster-brothers or sisters);
+Children with a sibling at Huntington Primary Academy at the time of admission.
+Siblings are defined as brothers or sisters living in the same house, as their primary place of residence (including half-, step- and foster-brothers or sisters);

-It is the responsibility of parent/carers to include with their application the name of any sibling(s) where this criterion applies for checking by the Trust.
+It is the responsibility of parent/carers to include with their application the name of any sibling(s) where this criterion applies for checking by the Trust by a GIS mapping system from the child's home address to the closest entrance of the school.